Bayfield County Wild Podcast

 Bear Country Convenience Store & Gas Station – More than just gas and groceries, Bear Country is your one-stop shop during your stay in beautiful Northern Wisconsin.
 Rent boats or cabins, pick up hunting supplies or even get your dry cleaning done!
 Bear Country is located between Ashland and Hayward, in the Chequamegon-Nicolet National Forest, near Drummond Lake.

 Staudemeyer’s Four Season Resort – A family tradition since 1964, Staudemeyer’s is nestled along Lake Namakagon and features cozy lakeside cottages as well as beautiful vacation homes.
-Accomodations include complete kitchens, private piers, custom fireplaces and more.
+Accommodations include complete kitchens, private piers, custom fireplaces and more.
 Whether for a scenic lakeside wedding or a simple fishing getaway, Straudemeyer’s offers it all.

 Scenic Drive Resort – Located within the Chequamegon-Nicolet National Forest in Iron River, more than 35 acres of magnificent trees and lush open spaces await you.
 Take in over 1,100 feet of shoreline on Lake Delta during your perfect escape.
 Enjoy a delicious meal, including their award-winning ribs, on their gorgeous deck overlooking the lake.